On My Kids Plate

 • Simple Ingredients– These cookies have simple ingredients that can be found in most kitchens, and are pretty easy to make overall.

-One friend even told me thumbprints are usually not her favorite cookie because they are often hard, but these thumbprint cookies were just soft enough and delicious!
+One friend even told me thumbprints are usually not her favorite cookie because they are often hard, but these cookies were just soft enough and delicious!
 I’m not sure you can beat a compliment like that!

-If you are feeling more adventurous, try these cookies with my easy homemade raspberry jam recipe or mix it up with my easy blackberry jam recipe in the center of the cookies!
+If you are feeling more adventurous, try these cookies with my easy homemade raspberry jam recipe or mix it up with my easy blackberry jam recipe in the center of the cookies.

 Ingredients For Raspberry Thumbprint Cookies